Kapendev/parin/README.md

 ## Frequently Asked Questions

 ### How can I build without DUB?

-This is the no-slop way of building a game.
-Just you, the compiler, and the code.

 1. Download [raylib](https://github.com/raysan5/raylib/releases).
 2. Download [Parin](https://github.com/Kapendev/parin/tags) and [Joka](https://github.com/Kapendev/joka/tags) using something like: